 I actually mentioned this song on here despite not reviewing I’ll/CKBC.
 That’s a 2 episode OVA that’s based on a Shonen Jump basketball manga.
 It was way too short and could certainly use a remake.
 I first heard of this song from the trailer on an Anime Works DVD and I was really impressed by this song.
 Even though I don’t listen to as much indie rock or real emo (think Sunny Day Real Estate, Mineral, or Texas Is the Reason instead of Fall Out Boy), “Migite” really hits that 90s emo sweet spot with the huge guitars, thunderous drums, passionate vocals, and sweeping dynamic changes.
-My favorite part of the song is the bridge where it starts slow with just the guitar while all the other instruments start creeping in in order to build up to a meteoric final chorus that would make Driver Eight proud.
+My favorite part of the song is the bridge where it starts slowly with just the guitar while all the other instruments start creeping in in order to build up to a meteoric final chorus that would make Driver Eight proud.
 This anime deserved so much better and it had a phenomenal indie rock/emo song to make an otherwise unfinished OVA seem a bit better.

 1: Life Is Like a Boat (1st ED to Bleach)

 Let me get this clear.
 I don’t like Bleach.
 Sure, it started out good, but it dragged on way too much and had way too much filler later on.
-But dang it all, Bleach had some great theme songs and “Life Is Like a Boat” was my favorite tune despite being way more mellow than most other themes.
-This is such a beautiful mid-tempo ballad from Rie Fu who is really talented at singing and playing piano.
+But dang it all, Bleach had some great theme songs, and “Life Is Like a Boat” was my favorite tune despite being way more mellow than most other themes.
+This is such a beautiful mid-tempo ballad from Rie Fu who is really talented at singing and playing the piano.
 The half English/half Japanese lyrics worked so well as they actually mesh with each other without her repeating what she said in either language.
 The song has a pleasant message and it’s certainly relatable.
 Also, I figured out how to play this on guitar and was able to nail both the English and Japanese lyrics.
 When I first heard of this song, I thought this was an American singing this.
-Interesting fact: Rie Fu despite being born in Japan and currently lives there, has actually lived in Maryland (I lived in that state when I was a baby!) for years which explains why she can speak perfect English.
-Bleach maybe overrated and typical shonen stuff, but it contained easily one of my favorite anime songs.
+Interesting fact: Rie Fu despite being born in Japan and currently living there, has actually lived in Maryland (I lived in that state when I was a baby!) for years which explains why she can speak perfect English.
+Bleach may be overrated and typical shonen stuff, but it contained easily one of my favorite anime songs.
 I would certainly listen to this and my other top 3 choices even if they weren’t anime songs.

-Are there anime anime theme songs that you like even though you may not be a fan of the anime they’re associated with?
+Are there anime theme songs that you like even though you may not be a fan of the anime they’re associated with?
 Let me know in the comments.